FAST & FREE SHIPPING

 • Change the water regularly and monitor for signs of recovery.

-Plants suitable for water therapy:
+Plants suitable for water therapy: Pothos, Peace Lily, Lucky Bamboo, Ferns, Rubber Plant.

-Propagation as a Final Effort
+5. Propagation as a Final Effort

 When all else fails, propagation may be the only way to salvage part of the plant.
-By taking cuttings from healthy sections, you can attempt to grow new plants and preserve your plant’s genetics.
+By taking cuttings from healthy sections, you can attempt to grow new plants and preserve the plant’s genetics.

-Plants that propagate easily:
+Plants that propagate easily: Philodendron, Snake Plant, Spider Plant, Pothos, Succulents.

 Conclusion

-Radical gardening techniques are high-risk methods that should only be used when all conventional care methods have failed.
-Whether you opt for severe pruning, repotting, or environmental changes, each method comes with potential risks.
-However, with careful attention and proper care, these extreme solutions might just help save your ailing houseplant.
+Radical gardening techniques are high-risk methods that should only be used when conventional care has failed.
+Whether you opt for severe pruning, extreme repotting, or environmental changes, each method comes with potential risks.